 What is the legal basis for processing your personal data?

-The Council is a public authority and has certain powers and obligations.
-Most of your personal data is processed for compliance with a legal obligation which includes the discharge of the Council’s statutory functions and powers.
+The Council is a local authority and has certain powers, functions and obligations.
+Most of your personal data is processed by the Council in order for it to perform its public tasks in carrying out its statutory functions and powers.
 Sometimes when exercising these powers or duties it is necessary to process personal data of residents or people using the Council’s services.
 We will always consider your interests and rights.
 This Privacy Policy sets out your rights and the Council’s obligations to you.

-We may process personal data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
+We may process personal data if it is necessary for the performance of a contract with you or another person, or to take steps to enter into a contract.

 Sometimes the use of your personal data requires your consent.
-We will first obtain your consent to that use.
+In this circumstance we will first obtain your consent to that use, and you will have the right to withdraw that consent.

 Sharing your personal data

-This section provides information about the third parties with whom the Council may share your personal data.
-These third parties have an obligation to put in place appropriate security measures and will be responsible to you directly for the manner in which they process and protect your personal data.
-It is likely that we will need to share your data with some or all the following (but only where necessary):
+These third parties with whom we share information have an obligation to put in place appropriate security measures and will be responsible to you directly for the manner in which they process and protect your personal data.
+It is likely that we will need to share your data with some or all the following but only where this is necessary and appropriate:

 • On occasion, other local authorities or not for profit bodies with which we are carrying out joint ventures e.g. in relation to facilities or events for the community.